supremeStrange-04/QuickBox/README.md

+# QuickBox
-# QuickBox is a lightweight and user-friendly web app for quick file uploads and instant sharing via direct links or QR codes.
+QuickBox is a lightweight and user-friendly web app for quick file uploads and instant sharing via direct links or QR codes.
 Perfect for when you need to share files fast—with secure sign-ups, without hassle.

 # ✨ Features
 🚀 Drag & drop file uploads